ricsv/immutable-light/docs/api-reference.md

 If using the string reference form together with template strings (example: ``my.${dynProp}.xyz``), bear in mind that variables containing the `.` character might result in unexpected references.

-## Return values

-The return value of a value manipulating function is always a new instance of the topmost Object or Array.
-This is different from what you normally would expect from functions such as `splice`, which would return the removed values.